↑

 Present!

-You can top these overnight oats with extra blueberries and maple syrup immediately before serving, if desired.
+These overnight oats can be topped with extra blueberries and maple syrup immediately before serving, if desired.

 Tips and Techniques